Make a difference by donating your time and special talents in a variety of areas!

 Internships

 The HIIM offers unpaid, credit internships for undergraduate and graduate students throughout the year.
 An internship is a great way to gain real-life experience working in a new- small-size museum during your Fall, Spring, or Summer semesters.
 Internship schedules are flexible based on each interns work and school schedules and the projects in the HIIM.
-For internships, please send a cover letter and resume identifying desired position.
+For internships, please apply via Handshake (account required).

 Translate »